 The first step in maintaining a healthy mouth is preventing tooth decay, and sealants can offer major protection against cavities.

-A sealant is a plastic material that is usually applied to the chewing surfaces of the back teeth – premolars and molars.
+A sealant is a tooth-colored material that is usually applied to the chewing surfaces of the back teeth – premolars and molars.
 This plastic resin bonds into the depressions and grooves (pits and fissures) of the chewing surfaces of back teeth.
 The sealant acts as a barrier, protecting enamel from plaque and acids.

 Sealants are easy for your dentist or hygienist to apply, and it takes only a few minutes to seal each tooth.
 As long as the sealant remains intact, the tooth surface will be protected from decay.